1932 Costa Rican general election

-General elections were held in Costa Rica on 14 February 1932.
-Former president Ricardo Jiménez Oreamuno of the National Republican Party won the presidential election, whilst the party also won the parliamentary election, in which they received 47% of the vote.
-Voter turnout was 64%.
+General elections were held in Costa Rica on 14 February 1932 to elect a president and half of the Constitutional Congress.
+Former president Ricardo Jiménez Oreamuno of the National Republican Party won a plurality of the presidential vote with 46.7%, ahead of Manuel Castro Quesada of the Republican Union, but failed to obtain the absolute majority required for election under the Constitution.